Non-asymptotic analysis and inference for an outlyingness induced winsorized mean

 \tb{(iv) Computability}.
-Namely that the estimator can be computed in polynomial time. \vs \vs The sample mean is a sub-Gaussian estimator of $\bs{\mu}$ only when $\mb{X}$ follows a Gaussian distribution, see Lugosi and Mendelson (2019) (LM19).
+Namely that the estimator can be computed in polynomial time. \vs \vs The sample mean is a sub-Gaussian estimator of $\bs{\mu}$ when $\mb{X}$ follows a Gaussian distribution, see Lugosi and Mendelson (2019) (LM19).
 However, in other non-Gaussian cases, especially with heavy-tailed data or data containing outliers and contaminated points (this often happens in the machine learning field, genetic and genomic analysis, financial data analysis), its performance deteriorates dramatically (due to its low RBP $1/n$).\vs

 In the last decade, numerous alternatives of sub-Gaussian estimators of $\bs{\mu}$ were proposed in the literature.
 Are they robust as supposed to be?
 Do they possess all desirable properties?
-It turns out that none of those possesses the best RBP, $\lfloor(n+1)/2\rfloor\big/n$. \vs The reminder of the article is organized as follows.
+It turns out that none of those investigated in next section possesses the best RBP, $\lfloor(n+1)/2\rfloor\big/n$. \vs The reminder of the article is organized as follows.
 Section 2 investigates the popular sub-Gaussian estimators in the univariate case with emphasis on robustness.
 Section 3 introduces an outlyingness induced wisorized mean that is affine equivariant, has the best possible RBP and can be computed in linear time.
-Section 4 presents the main results on the non-asymptotic analysis of the winsorized mean.
-Unlike common practice in the literature, our non-asymptotic analysis admits samples with contamination.
+Section 4 presents the main results on the non-asymptotic analysis of the winsorized mean, establishing the sub-Gaussian performance of the estimator.
+Unlike much practice in the literature, our non-asymptotic analysis admits samples with contamination.
 Concluding remarks end the article in Section 5.